[responsivevoice_button voice="Hindi Female" buttontext="इस आर्टिकल को सुनिए"]

 Low cost: Due to its versatile nature and high demand, it can be manufactured very cheaply.
 Due to its high availability of components, its manufacturing can be easily scaled.

-Low power consumption: USB devices usually work only in +5V and many works consume current, which are in some Milliampere.
-Learn about full form of UPS in the computer.
+Low power consumption: USB devices usually work only at +5V and many works consume current, which is in some Milliampere.

 What are the disadvantages of USB: